-Our Chief Executive Officer, Mr. Hammer, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 100% of his \$600,000 ending base salary for fiscal 2014.
+Our Chief Executive Officer, Mr. Hammer, is eligible for non-equity incentive plan compensation with a target bonus potential equal to 105% of his \$610,000 ending base salary for fiscal 2015.
 Mr. Hammer's target bonus is based on our company's total revenue and non-GAAP income from operations (EBIT) achievement against the annual financial plan approved by our Board of Directors in which each performance measure is weighted equally.
 The Compensation Committee evaluates Mr. Hammer based on these performance metrics because we currently believe that growth in revenue and non-GAAP income from operations (EBIT) drives our ability to increase stockholder value.
-Non-GAAP income from operations (EBIT) excludes noncash stock-based compensation charges and additional FICA expense incurred when employees exercise in the money stock options or vest in restricted stock awards.
-We use non-GAAP income from operations (EBIT) internally to understand, manage and evaluate our business as well as to make operating decisions.

-The terms of Mr. Hammer's fiscal 2014 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
-Specifically, actual results below 85% of revenue and 85% of non-GAAP income from operations result in no payment for the respective target.
+The terms of Mr. Hammer's fiscal 2015 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
+Specifically, actual results below 85% of revenue and 88% of non-GAAP income from operations targets result in no payment for the respective target.

 Actual results at 85% of the revenue target result in a 25% payout for that component.
-For fiscal 2014, the total revenue achievement needed to obtain the minimum threshold payout of \$75,000 on the revenue component was \$497.3 million.
-For each additional \$29.3 million, or 5%, that the revenue exceed \$497.3 million, the resulting payout increases by approximately \$75,000.
+For fiscal 2015, the total revenue achievement needed to obtain the minimum threshold payout of \$80,063 on the revenue component was \$584.8 million.
+For each additional \$34.4 million, or 6%, that the revenue exceed \$584.8 million, the resulting payout increases by approximately \$80,063.

-Actual results at 85% of non-GAAP income from operations (EBIT) result in a 55% payout for that component.
-The total non-GAAP income from operations (EBIT) achievement needed to obtain the minimum 85% threshold payout of \$165,000 on the non-GAAP income from operations component (EBIT) was \$113.9 million.
-For each additional \$6.7 million, or 5%, that the non-GAAP income from operations (EBIT) exceed \$113.9 million, the resulting payout increases by approximately \$45,000.
+Actual results at 88% of the non-GAAP income from operations (EBIT) target result in a 60% payout for that component.
+The total non-GAAP income from operations (EBIT) achievement needed to obtain the minimum 88% threshold payout of \$192,150 on the non-GAAP income from operations component (EBIT) was \$150.5 million.
+For each additional \$5.1 million, or 3%, that the non-GAAP income from operations (EBIT) exceed \$150.5 million, the resulting payout increases by approximately \$32,025.

-Actual revenue for fiscal 2014 was \$586.3 million and actual non-GAAP income from operations was \$151.9 million.
-As a result, Mr. Hammer was awarded \$723,337, or approximately 121% of his fiscal 2014 target bonus amount, related to achievement against his total revenue and non-GAAP income from operations performance targets.
+Actual revenue for fiscal 2015 was \$607.5 million and actual non-GAAP income from operations was \$104.7 million.
+As a result, Mr. Hammer was awarded \$132,995, or approximately 21% of his fiscal 2015 target bonus amount, related to achievement against his total revenue performance target.